andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 Legal systems are complex.
 They have evolved over _significant_ periods of time, and contain TIME itself as a significant factor (i.e. the law changes, things can expire, things have deadlines).
 They bring together a great number of (hostile) parties, all who have their views on the system, and obligations / needs to be met.
 Most importantly, they must contaim within themselves a great deal of flexibility, while still balancing against this an incredible formality; seemingly small details can make large differences, and have VERY SERIOUS, real-world outcomes.

-ALL IN ALL, IT IS AN EXCELLENT FORUM WITHIN WHICH TO DEPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.
+ALL IN ALL, IT IS AN EXCELLENT SET OF CIRCUMSTANCES TO EMPLOY THE TECHNIQUES OF DOMAIN DRIVEN DESIGN.

 Given all this, things were harder still for the following reasons: